- Associate Degree

 Live what you love

 If you are creative, enjoy the constantly evolving food service industry, work well with people, and have a love of food, a career in culinary arts may be the best place to launch your career.
 Graduates of the program become chefs, independent restaurateurs, bakers or pastry chefs, sales staff for the food industry, food service managers, and corporate chefs.
-Students enjoy small class sizes and rapid progression to graduation through four consecutive 15-week semesters.
+Students learn and grow their skills in a newly constructed commercial kitchen custom-designed for educational purposes.
+They enjoy small class sizes and rapid progression to graduation through four consecutive 15-week semesters.
 The program is rich with practical experience in American regional and international cuisines.
 Courses are offered in traditional and blended delivery.
 The program requires day, evening, and some Saturday hours.

 LTC's Culinary Arts Associate Degree Program is accredited by the American Culinary Federation (ACF).